Elisa Name Meaning: Origin, History, & Significance

 Elisa is not a very common name in popular culture, but it has made a few appearances in various media.
 Here are some examples:

-• References: Elisa has been referenced in various songs, movies, and books.
+- References: Elisa has been referenced in various songs, movies, & books.
 For example, theres a song called “Elisa” by the Italian singer Antonello Venditti, whiich tells the story of a woman named Elisa who is struggling to find her place in the world.
 In addition, theres a book called “Elisa in the Middle” by Johanna Hurwitz, whiich is about a girl named Elisa who is dealing with the challenges of being a middle child in a large family.

 Overall, while Elisa may not be a household name in popular culture, it has still managed to make a few notable appearances in various media.